 For businesses that don't qualify for CIBLS, the Government launched four other support schemes:

-Details of CBILS are as follows:
+Details of CBILS as announced were as follows:

 For more granularity on CBILS see the British Business Banks' FAQs.

 Larger businesses with a turnover of more than £250m, will be eligible for CLBILS loans up to £200m from accredited lenders.
 Companies borrowing more than £50 million are subject to restrictions on dividend payments, senior pay and share buy-backs during the period of the loan, including a ban on dividend payments and cash bonuses, except where they were previously agreed